 Bedwetting isn’t something that happens at random for no reason; there’s science behind urinary incontinence that explains why individuals who are severely intoxicated are at a heightened risk for drunk bedwetting.

-First, alcohol suppresses a key antidiuretic hormone, or ADH, in the brain.
+Alcohol also suppresses a key antidiuretic hormone, or ADH, in the brain.
 On a normal day, when not impaired, this hormone sends signals to the kidneys to regulate urine production so the body doesn’t deplete its hydration reserves.
 However, alcohol can compromise this process, resulting in overproduction of urine.
 This change in ADH can continue after you pass out for the night, leading to urine levels that the body simply can’t control.

 In addition to affecting ADH levels, alcohol can also negatively impact the detrusor muscle located in the bladder wall, which plays a role in signaling a need to pee.
 When inhibitions are lowered and bodily signals are obscured by alcohol, it can be easy for you to miss this kind of sign.